We Were Liars

 Is it any good?

-WE WERE LIARS is promising: It has golden sunsets on a private island, a tight circle of family, tanned bodies, blond kids who are funny and cool -- the kind of story lots of kids dream of playing a role in.
-But the characters are not developed enough to be loved.
+It's the kind of story many kids dream of playing a role in -- golden sunsets on a private island, a tight-knit family, funny and cool kids -- but the characters aren't developed enough to be loved.
 In fact, readers never get a real sense of why the kids earned the name Liars.
 The half-sentences and lists provide a poetic tone, lending a smart edge to a mysterious narrative, but the meat of the story, the bond between the Liars themselves, is not entirely clear.
 Although the drunken family members are supposed to be pitied, they're simply too aloof to provoke compassion.
 The references to King Lear are obvious to the point of being redundant.

 E. Lockhart writes with confidence about upper-crust life on the East Coast ("The Sinclairs are tall, athletic and handsome...Our smiles are wide, our chins square, and our tennis serves aggressive").
 And there are moments where the island comes to life in beautiful, nautical colors.
 Moreover, the plot twist ends up revealing something truly shocking, and it makes reading the novel worth the effort.
 But whether We Were Liars succeeds in making the reader really care about its characters' fate is another question.